BrugerX/pythonProject1/README.md

 B) Continuously scrape lots in order to get information that disappears after the lot is closed.
 C) Finalize lots once they're closed and moving them out of the queueing system.

+ It was only meant for internal use, so understanding the lingo is dependent on having access to the design documents (UML, notes, etc.)